 We believe this chart contains a wealth of insights.
 It is especially useful for our gold price forecast for 2020 and 2021.

-Let’s review the insights we derive from this gold chart, and how it is useful for our gold prediction:
+Let’s review the insights we derive from this gold price chart, and how it is useful for our gold prediction:

 - Gold’s bull markets tend to rise in 3 phases.
 Each phase is more aggressive in its rise.